Wisconsin Department of Children and Families

 1. For a learning or cognitive disability the case worker may need to specify in writing to the assessing agency what type of information is needed.
 This may include:

-3. For other types of medical conditions, assessment information may be gathered using the Medical Examination & Capacity (form 2012) Conditions that could be appropriately documented with the Medical Examination & Capacity form may include, but are not limited to:
+3. For other types of medical conditions, assessment information may be gathered using the Medical Examination & Capacity (2012) form.
+Conditions that could be appropriately documented with the Medical Examination & Capacity form may include, but are not limited to:

-Long-term medical conditions which may be disabling, such as multiple sclerosis, fibromyalgia, arthritis;
+· Long-term medical conditions which may be disabling, such as multiple sclerosis, fibromyalgia, arthritis; and

-When a participant presents him or herself as unable to participate due to a medical problem(s), but the individual is unable or unwilling to articulate what the medical condition is;
+· When a participant presents him or herself as unable to participate due to a medical problem(s), but the individual is unable or unwilling to articulate the medical condition.

-4. When the barrier is related to the care for another household member, the Need to Care for Disabled Family Member (form 10786) form must be used to gather the needed information.
-(See 7.4.2) Although the information gathered with this form does not meet all of the requirements of a formal assessment, it will serve as documentation of the need for the individual to be the sole provider of care when the individual is placed in a W-2 TW-2 Transition and assigned to care for another member of the W-2 Group An adult custodial parent, all dependent children with respect to whom the individual is a legal custodial parent and all minor children with respect to whom the adult individual’s dependent child is a custodial parent.
-W-2 Group includes any nonmarital co-parent or any spouse of the individual who resides in the same household as the individual and any minor children with respect to whom the spouse or nonmarital co-parent is a custodial parent.
+4. When the barrier is related to the care for another household member, the Need to Care for Disabled Family Member (10786) form must be used to gather the needed information.
+(See 7.4.2) Although the information gathered with this form does not contain all of the required elements of a formal assessment, it will serve as documentation of the need for the individual to be the sole provider of care when the individual is placed in a W-2 TW-2 Transition and assigned to care for another member of the W-2 Group An adult custodial parent, all dependent children with respect to whom the individual is a legal custodial parent and all minor children with respect to whom the adult individual’s dependent child is a custodial parent.
+W-2 Group includes any non-marital co-parent or any spouse of the individual who resides in the same household as the individual and any minor children with respect to whom the spouse or non-marital co-parent is a custodial parent.
 W-2 Group does not include any person who is receiving cash benefits under a county relief block grant program.
 This is also referred to as the W-2 Assistance Group (W-2 AG) who is ill or incapacitated.
 Record family barriers, including caretaking responsibilities, on the Family Barriers page in the WWPWisconsin Work Programs Informal Assessment.
 Document non-confidential information in PIN comments.

-When a participant has both a mental health condition and another type of medical condition and both conditions are potential barriers to employment that require formal assessment, the agency may need to request that the Mental Health Report (form 126) and the Medical Examination & Capacity (form 2012) are both completed by the appropriate service providers.
+When a participant has both a mental health condition and another type of medical condition and both conditions are potential barriers to employment that require formal assessment, the agency may need to request that the Mental Health Report (126) and the Medical Examination & Capacity (2012) are both completed by the appropriate service providers.